An SOV vessel converted from a PX121 platform supply vessel.

 Conversion to SOV

-The PX121 vessel can be converted into an SOV vessel by upgrading the accommodation to 90, and by installing a walk-to-work gangway with adjustable pedestal and integrated elevator, a work boat and life boats.
-The upgrade includes storage capacity for containers and for workshops and much attention has been given to achieve an efficient workflow in the on-board logistics.
+The PX121 vessel can be converted into an SOV vessel by upgrading the accommodation to 90 and installing a walk-to-work gangway with adjustable pedestal and integrated elevator, a work boat, and lifeboats.
+The upgrade includes storage capacity for containers and workshops, and much attention has been given to achieving an efficient workflow in the onboard logistics.

 Conversion to IMR

-The PX121 vessel can be converted into an IMR vessel by installing extra accommodation, an offshore crane (we recommend a 60t AHC) and, optionally, life boats.
-With these additions, the vessel will have a 700 sqm work deck, which opens up for the possibility of performing multiple IMR assignments world-wide.
+The PX121 vessel can be converted into an IMR vessel by installing extra accommodation, an offshore crane (we recommend a 60t AHC), and, optionally, lifeboats.
+With these additions, the vessel will have a 700 sqm work deck, which opens up the possibility of performing multiple IMR assignments worldwide.

-The conversion can be carried out at Ulstein Verft, or at a yard of your choice with design, engineering and equipment provided by Ulstein.
+The conversion can be done at Ulstein Verft or a yard of your choice, with Ulstein providing the design, engineering, and equipment.

 PX121 DESIGN SPESIFICS

-The development of the ULSTEIN PX121 platform supply vessel design has been to present a vessel with capacities, and performance, close to the larger PSV segment while still at a cost that will provide excellent value-for-money to the owner/operator.
-The vessel is designed for environmental friendly operations world-wide.
+The development of the ULSTEIN PX121 platform supply vessel design has been to present a vessel with capacities and performance close to the larger PSV segment while still at a cost that will provide excellent value-for-money to the owner/operator.
+The vessel is designed for environmentally friendly operations worldwide.

 Some of these vessels are in lay-up due to the market situation.
 With a conversion, they can move into a new lease of life.